A R T I S T B I O

 Under her direction, The Creative Butterfly Project secured major funding, including a £10,000 National Lottery Award (2018) and multiple grants from the West Yorkshire Police Commissioner’s Safer Communities Fund.
 In 2020, during the Covid-19 lockdown, she self-published The Lioness Course Book, distributing 300 free copies to community organisations supporting women and young people affected by domestic abuse.

 Exhibitions include Hidden (Solo Exhibition, Leeds, 2022) and Fabrication (Trapezium Arts, Bradford, 2025).
-She was a finalist in the Association of Photographers Student Awards (2021).
+She was also a finalist in the Association of Photographers Student Awards (2021).